Jury Duty General Information

 Most jury trials last 3 - 7 days, but some may go longer.
 The Superior Court uses the "One Day/One Trial" program under California Rules of Court, rule 2.1002, which is intended to make jury service more convenient by shortening the time that a person is required to serve to one day or one trial.
 Under the "One Day/One Trial" program and the Summons for Jury Service you received, you are only required to appear for jury service for one day unless you are assigned to a trial.
 If you are assigned to a trial and sworn in as a juror, you will continue your service until the trial is completed.
 Click here for more information.

 Business casual dress is recommended.

 California pays jurors $15 every day starting on the second day of service, except employees of governmental entities who receive full pay and benefits from their employers while on jury service.
 All jurors receive at least 34 cents for each mile they travel to court.
 The mileage payment, only for one-way travel, also starts on the second day.
-Jurors also have the option to waive the mileage and instead receive transit passes for each day they serve.
+Jurors serving at the Central Courthouse also have the option to receive transit passes for each day they serve.

 The San Diego Superior Court provides free Wireless Internet Access for jurors serving at each court branch.
 Access information will be provided during juror orientation.